mlogan914/mlogan914.github.io/_pages/services.md

 - How it connects (or doesn’t)
 - Which issues to fix first (and why)

+**Without clarity, teams lose time, duplicate effort, and base decisions on unreliable information.**

 ---

 ## What you get
 A short, fixed-scope **advisory engagement (2–3 weeks)** that delivers:

-1. **Current-State Data Map** — Clear visual of sources, systems, and handoffs
+1. **Current-State Data Map** — Clear visual of sources, systems, and handoffs *(Illustrative example available — not based on any current or past client work)*
 2. **Issue & Risk Report** — Where delays, duplication, and errors occur
 3. **Prioritized “Top 5”** — What to address first for maximum impact
 4. **Future-State Blueprint** — A high-level concept for a cleaner, more usable data flow